taddeseanb/kenya-hub/docs/developer/tutorial-data-management/index.md

 Incidentally alternative options are indicated, because other tools may fit better with existing practices in your organisation.

-Git has a central role in the training, it is for example suggested to facilitate software development and deployment, content co-creation and management as well as cummunity feedback.
+Git has a central role in the training, it is for example suggested to facilitate software development and deployment, content co-creation and management as well as community feedback.

 You can also access the [slides](./slides/) of the workshop.